SharePoint/sp-dev-docs/docs/solution-guidance/site-provisioning-sharepoint-add-in.md

 ---
-title: Site provisioning in the SharePoint add-in model ms.date: 11/03/2017
+title: Site provisioning in the SharePoint Add-in model ms.date: 11/03/2017
 ---
-Site provisioning in the SharePoint add-in model
+Site provisioning in the SharePoint Add-in model
 ================================================

 Summary